Social Security Disability Benefits for Kidney Failure

 We discuss each of these situations below.
 If you don't have any of the above problems, yet you still can't work due to kidney failure, you still can win disability benefits if you can show Social Security that your condition causes such limitations it keeps you from working.
 More on this below.
-First, we'll look at Social Security's disability listings on kidney failure.
+First, we'll look at Social Security's official disability listings on kidney failure.

 Chronic Kidney Disease

-This listing grants automatic disability for poor kidney function caused by any chronic (not acute) disease, if one of the following is present:
+Listings 6.03.
+6.04, and 6.05 grant automatic disability for poor kidney function caused by any chronic (not acute) disease, if one of the following is present:

-- Ongoing peritoneal dialysis (a method of hemodialysis that involves dialyzing solution being put into and removed from the peritoneal cavity intermittently or continuously)
+- ongoing peritoneal dialysis (a method of hemodialysis that involves dialyzing solution being put into and removed from the peritoneal cavity intermittently or continuously)

-- Ongoing hemodialysis (the removal of toxins from the blood with an artificial kidney machine)
+- ongoing hemodialysis (the removal of toxins from the blood with an artificial kidney machine)

-- Kidney transplantation, or
+- kidney transplantation, or

-- Very high levels of protein in the urine.
+- very high levels of protein in the urine.